0xcgz/Project-Mursad/README.md

   → Windows Components → Windows PowerShell
 ```

-Enable the following three policies:

 | Policy | State | Purpose |
 |--------|-------|---------|
 | Turn on PowerShell Script Block Logging | **Enabled** | Captures every script block executed, even obfuscated ones |
 | Turn on Script Execution | **Enabled** | Controls execution policy enforcement |
 | Turn on PowerShell Transcription | **Enabled** | Writes full session transcripts to disk |

-> 🔍 **Why this matters for the SIEM:** Script Block Logging generates **Event ID 4104** — the full text of every PowerShell command that executes, including de-obfuscated content.
-This is how Wazuh catches `Invoke-AtomicTest`, `Invoke-Mimikatz`, and other offensive PowerShell frameworks even when they are encoded in Base64 or use string concatenation to evade simple string matching.

 ---